 - The table below gives census piece numbers, where known:

 - The Anglican parish church is dedicated to Saint Lawrence, but 19th century directories list it as dedicated to Saint Helen.
-The webpage author is uncertain why this is so reported.
+The church had a chapel to St. Helen and that has caused some confusion in the old directories.

 - The church stands in the centre of the village.